 How The Float Valve Works

 The carburetor gas bowl is a reservoir of gas that stands ready to feed the snowblower engine.
-As your snowblower works hard it demands more gas, it’s the float and float valve’s job to make sure there’s enough gas in the bowl.
+As your snowblower works hard, it demands more gas; it’s the float and float valve’s job to ensure enough gas in the bowl.

-The float is exactly what its name suggests, it’s a plastic float that rises and falls with the level of gas inside the bowl.
-The float is attached to the float and when the bowl is full, the float tip is forced into the fuel port, blocking fuel flow.
+The float is exactly what its name suggests; it’s a plastic float that rises and falls with the gas level inside the bowl.
+The float is attached to the float, and when the bowl is full, the float tip is forced into the fuel port, blocking fuel flow.

 Replacing Float Valve

 This is a simple job, and replacing the float needle won’t take more than thirty minutes.
-This post covers it pretty well but if you need a video you’ll find it here, it’s a lawnmower but the carburetors are identical.
-If however, your carburetor is old, might be best to just swap it out altogether, a new carb isn’t expensive.
+This post covers it pretty well, but if you need a video, you’ll find it here; it’s a lawnmower, but the carburetors are identical.
+If, however, your carburetor is old, it might be best just to swap it out altogether; a new carb isn’t expensive.
 Check out the Amazon link below.Amazon Snowblower Carburetors

 Follow these steps to nail it like a pro:

-Gas Tap – Shut off the gas or clamp fuel line.
+Gas Tap – Shut off the gas or clamp the fuel line.